2026 GTM AI Summit

 04 - Surface

-Account + contact
+Account + trigger

 Discussion prompts